-The Program Manager for Out of District Services must be involved in staffings and ARD meetings for a student with a disability that is being recommended for placement in the STEP program or an Out-of-District Placement, unless other arrangements have been made with the Director of Special Education.
+The Program Manager for Out of District Services must be involved in staffings and ARD meetings for a student with a disability that is placed in an Out-of-District Placement unless other arrangements have been made with the Director of Special Education.

-If the STEP program or an Out-of-District Placement is warranted, the campus personnel should call a staffing with the Program Manager for Out of District Services to review the student's data, needs and considerations for an Out-of-District Placement.
-See Procedures for Considering Placement at STEP or an Out-of-District Placement at the beginning of this section if considering an Out-of-District placement for a student.
+If an Out-of-District Placement is warranted, the campus personnel should call a staffing with the Program Manager for Out of District Settings to review the student's data, needs and considerations for an Out-of-District Placement.
+See Procedures for Considering Placement in a Specialized District Program or an Out-of-District Placement at the beginning of this section if considering an Out-of-District placement for a student.